tenancy/docs/docs/hyn/5.4/models.md

 - `Hyn\Tenancy\Abstracts\TenantModel` can be extended to have your Eloquent models use the connection of the identified tenant per default.

-> Please note these models are using their respective traits.
+> Please note these abstract models are using the respective traits mentioned above.

 #### Relationships